Tucson's January 8th Memorial

 An international competition was held to design a memorial to remember the tragic events of January 8th – and the coming together of the community in response.

-Work began in the Fall of 2015 and is ongoing.
+Work began in the Fall of 2015.
+The Memorial was completed in 2021.

-The outer memorial is a Living Wall of desert plants and rocks reflecting the colors of the Southwest, a gentle earthen frame for the Courthouse.
-The inner memorial offers a space of discovery and reflection.
+The outer Memorial is a Living Wall of desert plants and rocks reflecting the colors of the Southwest, an earthen frame for the Courthouse.
+The inner Memorial offers a space of discovery and reflection.

-The Memorial is a gateway, a bridge, to El Presidio Park, which is transformed into a vibrant cultural, historic and civic space, an everyday park where all may engage and exercise their most basic fundamental civil rights.
+The Memorial is a gateway, a bridge, to El Presidio Park, envisioned as a vibrant cultural, historic and civic space, an everyday park where all may engage and exercise their most basic fundamental civil rights.